kyledeguzmanx/RestaurantSite/README.md

 # CSUN BURGER
-A mock-site for a burger place.
+A mock-site for a burger chain called CSUN Grill.
+It includes an image carousel, navigation bar, navigation bar w/ dropdown, and CSS transitions

 ## Technology
 Bootstrap